unit-00/mongo-db/assignment.md

 a government website and do some basic queries on it.
 Write your queries in a text file.
 Paste and run the queries in the Mongo shell.

-1. In your terminal, navigate to the `data` directory in the web-scraping repository and load in the data with `mongoimport --db clicks --collection log < click_log.json`
+1. Open a bash terminal in Docker, navigate to the directory containing the data in Docker and load in the data with `mongoimport --db clicks --collection log < click_log.json`

-2. In the Mongo shell, run `show dbs;` to make sure the `clicks` database has been created.
+2. In the Mongo shell on Docker, run `show dbs;` to make sure the `clicks` database has been created.
 Run `use clicks;` to use the `clicks` database for your queries.